Mother: Queen Elizabeth

 May 12, 1937 - Elizabeth attends the coronation of her parents, King George VI and Queen Consort Elizabeth.
 She is the first female heir presumptive to see her parents crowned.

-1939 - World War II breaks out.
+World War II breaks out.
 Elizabeth moves, with her sister, to the Royal Lodge at Windsor Castle.
-Thought to be the time period when Elizabeth meets Prince Philip of Greece.
+This is thought to be the time period when Elizabeth meets Prince Philip of Greece.

 1942 - King George VI makes Elizabeth an honorary colonel in the 500 Grenadier Guards, a regiment of the Royal Army.